Skill Sheet: What You Will Learn Here

 - What are annual reports?

 Imagine a world where there was no communication between the ownership and management of widely-held public limited companies.
-A world without annual reports.
-Unthinkable, right?
+Annual reports are the crucial links.
 This is because annual reports not only give a detailed commentary on a company’s performance during a financial year but also give hints about its future.

 Let’s look at what some legends said about annual reports:

 What are annual reports and why are they so important?